SACE (company): Activity

-SACE SIMEST, 100% controlled by Cassa Depositi e Prestiti, offers a complex range of instruments for credit insurance, investment protection, the provision of sureties and financial guarantees.
+SACE, 100% controlled by the Italian Ministry of Economy and Finance (MEF), offers a complex range of instruments for credit insurance, investment protection, the provision of sureties and financial guarantees.

 The credit insurance is the reduction or transfer to third parties of the risks of insolvency.
 The insurance includes, from an economic-financial, managing and funding the loan.

 The risks of construction are all factors capable of damaging a particular company or that she herself may be damaged.